condaddy/JobsGuy/README.md

 Filled - These positions are any positions that are removed from the list of posted positions

-Repostes - These positions are any positions that were marked as filled within the last 6 weeks and subsequently posted again (position title string match)
+Reposts - These positions are any positions that were marked as filled within the last 6 weeks and subsequently posted again (position title string match)